Vibe coding in 2026: build real apps without writing code

 For creators building B2B tools or subscription products, this playbook emphasizes professional presentation and scalable architecture from day one.

 Use Lovable for its React + Supabase foundation, which provides a clear upgrade path when you need custom development.
-Start with user authentication as your first feature — not because it’s exciting, but because it forces you to define user roles and permissions that influence every other feature.
+Start with user authentication as your first feature, not because it is exciting, but because it forces you to define user roles and permissions that influence every other feature.

 Build your data models before building interfaces.
 A marketing tool creator spent their first day defining how campaigns, contacts, and metrics would relate to each other.
 This upfront architectural work prevented weeks of refactoring when they added advanced features.

-Implement billing integration early, even if you’re launching with a free tier.
+Implement billing integration early, even if you are launching with a free tier.
 Payment processing requirements influence application architecture in ways that are expensive to retrofit.
 The marketing tool creator integrated Stripe on day three, then built their feature set within that billing framework.

 The Learning-First Playbook